 The energy firm also expects the 3.2GW power station to be a boost for East Anglian businesses – having received registers of interest from 1,300 businesses keen to work on the project.

-Sizewell C’s third consultation phase will run until 29 March and EDF Energy CEO Simone Rossi believes construction on Sizewell C could start by 2022, with the project projected to take ten years to complete.
+Sizewell C’s third consultation phase will run until 29 March and EDF Energy CEO Simone Rossi believes construction on Sizewell C could start by 2022 — although the coronavirus crisis could see this delayed further — with the project expected to take at least 10 years to complete.

 Moorside nuclear power station

 Slated to provide 7% of the UK’s electricity once operational, the future of the planned £15bn Moorside plant, in Cumbria, is in serious doubt after majority shareholder Toshiba failed to find a buyer for the project.

 After negotiations to sell it to Korean firm Kepco broke down, the Japanese conglomerate closed its UK nuclear business NuGeneration Limited.

 A statement read: “NuGen has retained a team to support the implementation of a winding-up process and will work with Toshiba and its other stakeholders.

 “Whilst NuGen will not be taking the project forward, the Moorside site in Cumbria remains a site designated by government for nuclear new build, and it is now for the Nuclear Decommissioning Authority – as the owner of the site – and the government to determine its future.

 “NuGen would like to pay tribute to colleagues, its shareholder Toshiba, and to the other stakeholders, and many various friends of the project both in Cumbria and beyond, who have supported NuGen’s efforts through its development phase and throughout the proposed sale negotiations.”

 Plans for NuGen’s Moorside plant originally included three AP1000 reactors – a type of pressurised water reactor (PWR) – combining for an output of 3.4GW.